nr6j/IC705BlueAmpCtrl/README.md

 First, follow the procedure at "[This Link](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)" to load the esp-idf support to your Windows computer.
 This allows the Arduino IDE to be able to load software to the ESP computer in step 4 below.

+EDIT: Also - make SURE you are using a USB3.0 port on your Windows computer.
+USB2.0 won't work!

 So, the steps are (using the Arduino IDE):

 1. Set the board to "Arduino Nano 33 Iot" (under SAMD 32 bit ....)